scharlau/shopping_exercise_django/README.md

 A better version would allow customers to remove items from the basket, and to specify their shipping address.

+The payment retrieves the logged in person's details for the form, and then creates an order.

+## There is still more to do with this
+This still needs more work.
+There is currently no way to set up admin users, other than using the admin system to change users to 'staff' who could then see a dashboard of orders, and not just anyone.
+A better version would only show the products until an admin logs in, and then they could see the rest.

+The permissions and authentication needs work to enable the above.
+From there more could be done.

 ### The Exercises